MindTheGap-ERC/CarboKitten.jl/docs/src/index.md

 ### Plotting

-The most used library to do plotting in Julia is called `Plots`.
+The most used library to do plotting in Julia is called `Plots.jl`.
 However, this library comes with a fair share of problems: there are a number of back-ends for which the generated plots may look slightly different.
 Here "back-end" means some plotting library written in a different language than Julia.

-A nicer plotting library that also happens to be a bit more versatile is `Makie`.
+A nicer plotting library that also happens to be a bit more versatile is `Makie.jl`.
 This has three back-ends that are `CairoMakie`, `GLMakie` and `WGLMakie`.
-These are all written in Julia, but they focus on different kinds of results. `CairoMakie` is usually slow but results in publication quality vector graphics: `SVG` or `PDF`. `GLMakie` is very fast, renders on your graphics card, but only produces raster images, say `PNG`.
+These are all written in Julia, but they focus on different kinds of results. `CairoMakie` is relatively slow but results in publication quality vector graphics: `SVG` or `PDF`. `GLMakie` is very fast, renders on your graphics card, but only produces raster images, say `PNG`.
 Then `WGLMakie` does a similar thing, but through the web-browser.

 ### Design style